agatedinburgh/agatedinburgh.github.io/index.md

 ## Applied Geometry, Algebra, and Topology in Edinburgh (AGATE)

-AGATE is an informal seminar for anyone who is interested in applied (broadly construed) aspects of geometry, algebra and topology.
+AGATE is an informal seminar for anyone at the University of Edinburgh who is interested in applied aspects (broadly construed) of geometry, algebra and topology.
+AGATE's remit spans topics including algebraic statistics, geometric deep learning, and topological data analysis.
+The seminar is open to computational, theoretical and foundational research as well as domain-specific applications.

-Please email **someone** to be added to the mailing list.

 **When:** Wednesdays 15:00 to 16:00
 **Fall 2024 Location:** 3.10/3.11 [Dugald Stewart Building](https://maps.app.goo.gl/op8Ue9vbxhYPsty36)

 **Organizers:** [Sjoerd Beentjes](https://sjoerdvbeentjes.github.io/), [Darrick Lee](https://darricklee.com/), and [Emily Roff](https://www.maths.ed.ac.uk/~emilyroff/)

+For the first semester, all talks will be by internal speakers.
+We welcome research talks and expository talks, by faculty, postdocs and students.
+You could tell us about your own latest paper, or something you've just read and found exciting.
+You could tell us the story of an interdisciplinary collaboration (what worked? what didn't?).
+Or you might like to give a "What is...?"-style introduction to your broad area of research.
+To propose a talk, email Sjoerd, Darrick or Emily.

+To join the mailing list, send an email to sympa at mlist.is.ed.ac.uk with nothing in the subject line and in the message body put the following:

+SUBSCRIBE agate-seminar [your name]
+QUIT

-### Fall 2024 Talks
+### Autumn 2024 Talks

 <nobr><b>Oct.
 2</b>  &nbsp; <a href="https://darricklee.com/">Darrick Lee</a></nobr>
 <details style="margin-bottom:10px">